 Section 5550.
-Reports and Timeframes. (a) CDLAC will require a Report of Action Taken besubmitted upon the issuance of Bonds not more than three (3) business days following the issuance of RZFBs.
+Reports and Timeframes.

+(a) CDLAC will require a Report of Action Taken be submitted upon the issuance of Bonds not more than three (3) business days following the issuance of RZFBs.
 This report should include the date and amount of the issuance and the designated recovery zone in which proceeds will be used.

-- (b)-Counties and large municipalities receiving designated RZFB allocations must provide CDLAC with a Plan of Issuance.
+(b) Counties and large municipalities receiving designated RZFB allocations must provide CDLAC with a Plan of Issuance.
 Counties and large municipalities that do not submit a Plan of Issuance by the deadline set forth by the Committee may automatically have their allocation Deemed Waived and captured by CDLAC for reallocation.
-If the Plan of Issuance does not support the full amount of the designated allocation, the excess amount may be Deemed Waived. - (c)-Counties and large municipalities that have not issued their entire designated allocation by August 15, 2010 award are required to submit the following documentation, no later than August 15, 2010. - (c)-Counties and large municipalities that have not issued their entire designated allocation by August 15, 2010 award are required to submit the following documentation, no later than August 15, 2010. - (1) A resolution adopted by the governing body of the Qualified Recovery Zone Bond Issuer approving the Project, which may take the form of a reimbursement resolution or an inducement resolution. - (2) A resolution adopted by the governing body of the jurisdiction in which the proposed Project will-be located, documenting the public approval process as required by 26 U.S.C. section 147(f) (TEFRA). - (3) A letter of support or approval from the municipality's appropriate governing body or elected officials with jurisdiction over the Project area.
-This requirement will only be required when the Issueris an entity other than a municipality such as a county or a conduit Issuer. - (4) A legal memo from bond counsel which states that based on a preliminary review, the proposed Project qualifies for Recovery Zone Facility Bonds under the American Recovery and Reinvestment Actor 2009 and federal tax law.
-Bond counsel will need to cite relevant federal tax code in their memo. - (5) A commitment letter outlining the Bond sale structure pursuant to article 6 of chapter 1 for the Bonds being utilized.
-If the commitment is less than the anticipated amount of Bonds being utilized, the difference will automatically be Deemed Waived. - (d) Counties and large municipalities that have submitted a Plan of Issuance but have not provided the above documentation by the August 15th deadline may have their allocation Deemed Waived.

-Noto: Authority citod: Section 2260 01 Covernme ont Codo I Poforonco: Soctions NOCC.
-Authority citca.
-Section ooos.sa, oovernin ent couc. kererence: Sections 0060 02/21/111 (B) 0060 04(a 1) 0060 06(c) and 0060 07 C Covernment Code 0005.
-02(a)(11) (U), 0003.04 (t .), 0003.00(c), and 0009.07, C overnment code.
+If the Plan of Issuance does not support the full amount of the designated allocation, the excess amount may be Deemed Waived.

+(c) Counties and large municipalities that have not issued their entire designated allocation by August 15, 2010 award are required to submit the following documentation, no later than August 15, 2010.

+(1) A resolution adopted by the governing body of the Qualified Recovery Zone Bond Issuer approving the Project, which may take the form of a reimbursement resolution or an inducement resolution.

+(2) A resolution adopted by the governing body of the jurisdiction in which the proposed Project will be located, documenting the public approval process as required by 26 U.S.C. section 147(f) (TEFRA).

+(3) A letter of support or approval from the municipality's appropriate governing body or elected officials with jurisdiction over the Project area.
+This requirement will only be required when the Issuer is an entity other than a municipality such as a county or a conduit Issuer.

+(4) A legal memo from bond counsel which states that based on a preliminary review, the proposed Project qualifies for Recovery Zone Facility Bonds under the American Recovery and Reinvestment Act of 2009 and federal tax law.
+Bond counsel will need to cite relevant federal tax code in their memo.

+(5) A commitment letter outlining the Bond sale structure pursuant to article 6 of chapter 1 for the Bonds being utilized.
+If the commitment is less than the anticipated amount of Bonds being utilized, the difference will automatically be Deemed Waived.

+(d) Counties and large municipalities that have submitted a Plan of Issuance but have not provided the above documentation by the August 15th deadline may have their allocation Deemed Waived.

+Note: Authority cited: Section 8869.94, Government Code.
+Reference: Sections 8869.82(a)(11)(B), 8869.84(c), 8869.86(c), and 8869.87, Government Code.